EdgeVitalsAI/Cognivus-Labs-Dev/Documentation - testing/CHAPTER_2_TESTING.md

 ## 2.2 Testing Criteria

+This section defines the criteria used to evaluate the implemented system and establishes the basis for all subsequent testing decisions.
+The criteria were selected to ensure that technical behavior is assessed from both functional and quality perspectives.
+Each criterion is linked to observable evidence such as script output, service behavior, or interface response.
+This approach enables consistent interpretation of results across hardware, backend, and frontend components.
+It also ensures that requirement-level conclusions are grounded in repeatable validation steps rather than informal observation.
+By setting these criteria first, the chapter maintains a structured and traceable testing methodology.

 The following criteria were selected to evaluate the current implementation state of the system.

 | Criterion | Rationale | Evaluation Method |